-Indo performs the first step with unprocessed bales and rolls of yarn where cotton lints are fed into the machine to be well mixed and reduced to a minimum possible size.
-This is a section in which the supplied compressed bales are opened, cleaned & blended or mixed to form a uniform lap of a specific length.
-It is equipped with the latest world class vision shield contamination remover (Vetal Scan).
+Indo performs the first step with unprocessed bales and rolls of yarn where cotton lints are fed into the machine to be well mixed and reduced to the minimum possible size.
+This is a section in which the supplied compressed bales are opened, cleaned & blended, or mixed to form a uniform lap of a specific length.
+It is equipped with the latest world-class vision shield contamination remover (Vetal Scan).
 The cleaning efficiency of the blow room is 50 to 70%.

 Laps are fed into the machine parallelly and fibre to fibre separation is achieved in this process to provide uniformity.
 The spiked teeth in the machine help in removing impurities.
 The output includes thin parallel sheets called webs.
 These webs are put into funnels to make it into slivers.

 Thereafter, the sliver is sent to an open-end spinning machine such as rotor spinning or air jet spinning to provide us with open-end yarn.
 If not, the sliver goes through the following processes.

 In the preceding process, the output consists of a longer and thinner sliver formed as a result of a number of slivers being passed through the carding machine.
 In order to achieve a perfect evenness in a sliver, it is passed through several draw frame rollers at different speed.
 Also, with the appropriate suction removal systems, 80% of the dust present in the fibre is withdrawn.